Instructions No. 3210

 Then decorate the planted box with the self-designed plugs.
 These give your arrangement a charming, creative touch and are also a personal highlight in your garden or on your balcony.

-Use the areas covered with chalkboard paint to label the planted herbs or plants with a chalk marker.
-This way, you can always see which plants are growing where and can wipe the chalkboard surfaces with a damp cloth at any time and re-label them if you want to use different herbs or plants.
+Use the areas covered with blackboard paint to label the planted herbs or plants with the chalk marker .
+This way, you can always see which plants are growing where and you can wipe the board surfaces with a damp cloth at any time and re-label them if you want to plant different herbs or plants.

-With your customised planter box, you now not only have a useful but also a decorative element that gives your living space a personal touch.
+With your individually designed planter box, you now have not only only a useful, but also a decorative element that gives your living space a personal touch.